Regis College Post Traditional Programs

 Academic Advising

-A unique feature of the School for Professional Advancement is its emphasis on academic success coaching.
+A unique feature of the post traditional programs is the emphasis on academic success coaching.
 Academic Success Coaches are available to assist with course planning, degree development and connect students with support services available to them across the university.
 Academic Success Coaches provide support and recommendations to students from the point of admission through graduation.

 Add/Drop